5jt/dyalog-cookbook/manuscript/09_testing.md

 The helpers can be categorized:

 * Those starting their names with a `∆` character are niladic functions that return a result.
 They act like constants in other programming languages.
 APL does not have constants, but they can be emulated with niladic functions.
+(Strictly speaking they are not helpers)
 * Those starting their names with `Run` are used to run all or selected test cases in slightly different scenarios.
 * `FailsIf`, `PassesIf` and `GoToTidyUp` are used for flow control.
 * Miscellaneous